Flameflake04/IWiH_Django/README.md

 # Invisible Woman in Healthcare

 ## Overview
 *Invisible Woman in Healthcare* is a Django-based web application designed to address and analyze gender bias in medical research.
-The platform evaluates research papers to determine whether they exhibit gender bias based on three criteria:
+The platform evaluates research papers to determine whether they contains gender bias based on three criteria:
 1. The frequency of male vs. female pronouns in the text.
 2. The gender distribution of authors in the references.
 3. The gender distribution of participants in the study.